 Click here to view all upcoming courses online.
-Otherwise, you can download the course brochures for 2020 below:

 The board realizes and understands many certified backflow prevention device inspector/testers will not be able to complete their certification requirements due to a lack of courses, facility shutdowns, and governmental orders.

 Initially, on March 20, 2020, the board voted to extend the date of any certification expiring in calendar year 2020 (January 1 - December 31) to December 31, 2020.
 At the August 28, 2020, meeting the board voted to further extend the expiration date of all certifications in both calendar years 2020 and 2021 to December 31, 2021.